swisspost-yellowcube/magento2-yellowcube/README.md

 ## Known issues/current state

 * The shipping methods are not selected correctly yet after saving, but they are saved.
+* Sync operations on settings form are not yet working.
 * Stock/Source management is not yet working